 Before diving into the benefits of coconut oil for skin, let’s take a look at where it comes from and how it works.

 Coconut oil is mainly made up of saturated fats.
 Containing a high amount of medium chain fatty acids (MCT), a good percentage of which is lauric acid, (1) coconut oil contains vitamin E, which is known to protect the skin from free radical damage.
-Vitamin E is what you’re looking for to have silky hair and smooth, younger looking skin.
+Vitamin E contributes to silky hair and smooth, younger looking skin.

 If you suffer from acne, you may notice an increase in breakouts when first using coconut oil.
 This is because coconut oil draws impurities out of the skin.
 So give it time and keep consistent to notice results.
 When it comes to acne, make sure that your diet consists of loads of vitamins and nutrients, because you are what you eat!

-- Moisturize and get rid of dead skin cells by making your own body (or facial) scrub.
-Just mix coconut oil with coconut sugar , as a result, reveal smoother skin.
+Moisturize and get rid of dead skin cells by making your own body (or facial) scrub.
+Just mix coconut oil with coconut sugar to reveal smoother skin.
 Try it a few times a week.

-- Use coconut oil in your next at-home manicure.
+Use coconut oil during your next at-home manicure.
 Rubbing the oil into cuticles helps keep germs at bay.
 Most importantly this will loosen up cuticles, making them easier to push back or cut.